littermap/littermap-aws-backend/README.md

 If your host machine is one or the other and the architecture is not explicitly specified it will by default build an environment for the same architecture as your host machine.

-Even if the deployed lambdas are specified to require an `arm` machine, an `x86` build environment can be used to either quickly check if your lambda compiles on an `x86` machine (if that's your native host architecture, that's much faster) or to deploy an `x86` lambda.
+Even if the deployed lambdas are specified to require an `arm` machine, an `x86` build environment may come in handy for iterating during development if you are developing on an `x86` machine because the native build process is much faster.

-If this isn't your host machine's native architecture, Docker will run it using [user space emulation](https://github.com/multiarch/qemu-user-static) and building the image may take an hour or longer.
+If the build environment isn't the same as your host machine's native architecture, Docker will run it using [user space emulation](https://github.com/multiarch/qemu-user-static) and building the image may take an hour or longer.
 If it doesn't work out of the box, it may require having [qemu](https://www.qemu.org/) installed along with [binary format support](https://www.ecliptik.com/Cross-Building-and-Running-Multi-Arch-Docker-Images/#qemu-on-linux).

 Once you have one or both of these environments built, they should be listed with: